-Male and female can be identifyed by color and size of fins. male imbellis are more colorful than females this more defined fins. on other had imbellis females are pale in color.
+Male and female can be identified by the color and size of their fins. male imbellis are more colorful than females this more defined fins. on the other hand imbellis females are pale in color.

 Betta Imbellis For Sale

 It is highly doubtful that pet stores have them.
 If you are fortunate, local fish stores or Betta-specialized stores can have them.
-Because, best way to locate wild form betta fish is exporters from countries such as Thailand, Indonesia or Malaysia come from Southeast Asia.
+Because the best way to locate wild-form betta fish is for exporters from countries such as Thailand, Indonesia and Malaysia come from Southeast Asia.